easysoft/phpmicro/Readme.EN.md

 # make things
 ```

-We hope all dependencies are statically linked into sfx.
+We aim to have all dependencies statically linked into sfx.
 However, some distro does not provide static versions of them.
 We may manually build them.

 libffi for example (note that the ffi extension is not supported in `all-static` builds):